Notification

 This form is used to identify the correct rate of withholding on applicable payments made to you, if withholding is applicable on future payments.

-Google is required to refresh its non-US partners and vendors tax forms at the earlier of
+The Internal Revenue Service ("IRS") also requires Google to refresh its non-US partners and vendors tax forms at the earlier of

 • (1) Every 3 full calendar years after the year of submission.